viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 #### Board control

-The [board](/components/board) component refers to a single board computer, like the Raspberry Pi, BeagleBone, or Jetson, or a GPIO peripheral like the Numato GPIO Module.
-No matter the make or model, the board of your robot is its signal wire hub.
-Configuring a board component allows you to control the states of individual GPIO pins to command the electrical signals sent through and received by the board.
+The [board component](/components/board) is the signal wire hub of a robot which allows you to control the states of individual GPIO pins on the board.

 For the Viam Rover, the board component is named `local` and controls a Raspberry Pi on the Viam Rover.
 With it, you can control the states of individual GPIO pins on the board.